dmitrii-vikotorovich/cse15l-lab-reports/labReport4.md

 **Keys pressed**: `<up>`, `<up>`, `<enter>`.

 `ssh cs15lwi23aal@ieng6.ucsd.edu` was the **second** command in my search history, that's why I pressed `<up>` 2 times before entering the ecommand using `<enter>`

+**NOTE**: this would have taken more time if I typed my username without using the `<up>` arrow.
+Moreover, if I hadn't generated an `ssh` key for GitHub during the lab, I would have also been asked to type in my password, which would take up more time than needed.
 ***